vicentinileonardo/projectschain/notes.md

 ## About manufactures and buyers lists

 These list are **whitelists**, so the platform that has our plugin can check if the manufacturer can use the project

+## about projectNFT transferPayment function

+we should be aware of the following points:

+Gas costs: In the transferPayment function, you're transferring Ether multiple times, which can be quite gas expensive.
+You might want to consider other designs that could reduce the number of Ether transfers.
+Security: When dealing with Ether transfers in Solidity, it's generally recommended to use the "withdrawal" pattern instead of the "push" pattern.
+This means instead of pushing the payments to the recipients (like you're doing with transfer), you would let the recipients withdraw their payments.
+This can help prevent re-entrancy attacks.
+However, this would require a significant redesign of your contracts.
+Error handling: In the transferPayment function, you're subtracting amounts from amount after each transfer.
+It would be a good idea to add checks to ensure that amount does not go below zero, which could potentially result in unexpected behavior